Robinpig/Note/docs/CS/DB/MySQL/Optimization.md

 ## Introduction

 Optimization involves configuring, tuning, and measuring performance, at several levels.
 Depending on your job role (developer, DBA, or a combination of both), you might optimize at the level of individual SQL statements, entire applications, a single database server, or multiple networked database servers.
 Sometimes you can be proactive and plan in advance for performance, while other times you might troubleshoot a configuration or code issue after a problem occurs.
 Optimizing CPU and memory usage can also improve scalability, allowing the database to handle more load without slowing down.

 ## Optimizing SQL Statements

 ### Optimizing SELECT Statements

+The most basic reason a query doesn’t perform well is because it’s working with too much data.
+Some queries just have to sift through a lot of data, which can’t be helped.
+That’s unusual, though; most bad queries can be changed to access less data.
+We’ve found it useful to analyze a poorly performing query in two steps:

+1. Find out whether your application is retrieving more data than you need.
+That usually means it’s accessing too many rows, but it might also be accessing too many columns.
+2. Find out whether the MySQL server is analyzing more rows than it needs.

+The optimizer might not always choose the best plan, for many reasons:

+- The statistics could be inaccurate.
+The server relies on storage engines to provide statistics, and they can range from exactly correct to wildly inaccurate.
+  For example, the InnoDB storage engine doesn’t maintain accurate statistics about the number of rows in a table because of its MVCC architecture.
+- The cost metric is not exactly equivalent to the true cost of running the query, so even when the statistics are accurate, the query might be more or less expensive than MySQL’s approximation.
+  A plan that reads more pages might actually be cheaper in some cases, such as when the reads are sequential so the disk I/O is faster or when the pages are already cached in memory.
+  MySQL also doesn’t understand which pages are in memory and which pages are on disk, so it doesn’t really know how much I/O the query will cause.
+- MySQL’s idea of “optimal” might not match yours.
+  You probably want the fastest execution time, but MySQL doesn’t really try to make queries fast; it tries to minimize their cost, and as we’ve seen, determining cost is not an exact science.
+- MySQL doesn’t consider other queries that are running concurrently, which can affect how quickly the query runs.
+- MySQL doesn’t always do cost-based optimization.
+Sometimes it just follows the rules, such as “if there’s a full-text MATCH() clause, use a FULLTEXT index if one exists.”
+  It will do this even when it would be faster to use a different index and a non-FULLTEXT query with a WHERE clause.
+- The optimizer doesn’t take into account the cost of operations not under its con‐ trol, such as executing stored functions or user-defined functions.
+- As we’ll see later, the optimizer can’t always estimate every possible execution plan, so it might miss an optimal plan.

 ```mysql
 SHOW VARIABLES LIKE 'optimizer_switch';